ItzMati/FemboyDiscordBot/README.md

 # Femboy Bot
-A funky discord bot with a couple commands and a game were you guess if the image sent is a femboy of woman.
+A funky discord bot with a couple commands mostly focused around femboys.

-To make the /send_image command work you must add your own images folder.
-In that folder you should make folders from 1-however many you want.
-In the folders with numbers as titles you should put in the images.
-The bot will choose a random folder and then a random image from the folder.
-If you only have one folder named 1 then it will only chose from there.
+To make the /send_image command work you should make and images folder and put folders with numbers from 1 to however many you want as the title of them in there.
+The bot chooses a random folder, and then sends a random image from in there.
+I did this to catogerize the images/videos but you can just make a folder called 1 and put everything in there.

+The /send_boys folder needs a folder called bimages with a folder called boys and then the boy images in there. why i did it like this i dont know

-Also create a scores folder though it might make it for you.
+also create a scores folder though it might make it for you.

-It has 9 commands
+It has 12 commands

 ## /send_image
 This sends an image that i have